aynnaqurat-art/ScamShield-PK/README.md

 ---

-# 🙏 Acknowledgements

-This project was made possible with the support of the open-source community and the following technologies and platforms:

-- Python
-- Streamlit
-- Scikit-learn
-- Pandas
-- NumPy
-- VirusTotal API
-- Git & GitHub

-Special thanks to the developers and maintainers of these technologies for providing reliable tools that support learning, research, and software development.

----

 # ⚠️ Disclaimer

 ScamShield-PK is an academic and portfolio project developed to demonstrate the practical application of Artificial Intelligence and Cybersecurity concepts.